 Dedicated, authentic and open-minded.

-These words describe Nick Grinlinton as a performing guitarist, composer, arranger and educator.
-Based in New York, his professional musical background encompasses performing guitar in multiple styles including jazz, classical, rock, contemporary christian and gospel, R&B, funk, latin and theatre.
+These words describe Nick Grinlinton.
+His professional musical background encompasses performing guitar in multiple styles including jazz, classical, rock, contemporary christian and gospel, R&B, funk, latin and theatre.
 He also composes and arranges for small and large ensembles, participates in studio recordings, and has taught in multiple settings.
 He graduated with honors (Magna Cum Laude) from the University of Missouri Kansas City Conservatory of Music and Dance in May 2010.
-He holds his formal degree in Jazz and Studio Music.

 Running Personal Bests: